carolinafaccin/mc-cast/README.md

 # MC-CAST

-**MC-CAST** - _Markov Chains and Cellular Automata Simulation Tool_ - is a project that simulates land use change for the municipality of Santa Cruz do Sul, Brazil, from 1985 to 2040.
+**MC-CAST** - _Markov Chains and Cellular Automata Simulation Tool_ - is a project that simulates land use change for a Brazilian municipality, from 1985 to 2040.

 The tool uses a combined model of Markov Chains and Cellular Automata to predict urban expansion, integrating historical data from the MapBiomas Project with neighborhood transition rules.